ptabasso2/oteljavalab/section07/README.md

 When examining the trace, you might have noticed that the service is actually named after the name of the artifact (`springotel-0.0.1-snapshot`).
 Which is probably not what we would like to see in a production environment.

-Thankfully this is something that can be changed through the java agent configuration
+Thankfully this is something that can be changed through the java agent configuration.

 To specify a custom service name for the application when using the Otel java agent, you can set the `otel.service.name` property.
 This property allows you to define a meaningful and recognizable name for your service, which is particularly useful for distinguishing between different services in your telemetry data.